Stephen-Hallett/Repo-Description-Generator/README.md

 print(generator.generate(readme_contents))

-# This project utilizes Python with the Langchain framework to create a tool that employs a language model
+# This project utilizes Python with the Langchain framework to create a tool that employs
-# for automating the generation of project descriptions by analyzing the content of a README or documentation file.
+# a language modelfor automating the generation of project descriptions by analyzing
+# the content of a README or documentation file.
 ```